timrozday-mgnify/emgapi-v2/README.md

 ```
 This will have created a Django-managed DB on a dockerized Postgres host.

-### Run everything (the databases, the Django app, the Prefect workflow server, and a Prefect work egent)
+### Run everything (the databases, the Django app, the Prefect workflow server, a Prefect work egent, and a small Slurm cluster with associated controllers+dbs.)
 ```shell
 task run
 ```
+(Be aware this runs 10 containers using ~2GB of RAM.
+Configure your Podman Machine / Docker Desktop setup accordingly.)
-You'll see logs from all of the containers.
+You'll see logs from all the containers.
 You can then go to http://127.0.0.1:4200 to see the Prefect dashboard (workflows to be run).
 You can also go to http://127.0.0.1:8000 to see the Django app.